 The Czechland Lake fishery is managed by the Nebraska Game and Parks Commission.
-The lake was initially stocked with catfish, bluegill, northern pike and largemouth bass.
+The lake was initially stocked with catfish, bluegill, northern pike, and largemouth bass.
 A valid Nebraska fishing license is required to fish, and all state fishing regulations apply.
-A minimum size limit of 10" for crappie are in effect.
+A minimum size limit of 10″ for crappie is in effect.
 Catch and release is encouraged to maintain a healthy fish population.

 Upland game hunting is allowed on the northwestern side of Czechland Lake Recreation Area in posted areas.
 All Game and Parks hunting regulations apply.

 More than 12,000 trees and shrubs have been planted at Czechland Lake since 1988, along with a variety of native grasses and forbs.
 The plantings provide wildlife habitat, erosion control, and beautification, and can be viewed by walking the hiking trails on the north side of the lake.
 The trails connect the three day use areas with the tent and RV camping areas.